-Our award winning, fully accessible Visitor Centre has informative displays and an interactive interpretation screen with a nest box cam as well as a café, National Trust shop, toilet facilities and Visitor Welcome desk.
+Our award winning, fully accessible Visitor Centre has informative displays and an interactive interpretation screen with a nest box cam as well as a café and toilet facilities.

 - for ticket prices and opening times, visit the National Trust

 Hardy Trail leaflet: Enjoy a walk around Thorncombe Wood and Black Heath to explore Hardy's childhood 'playground'.

 Discovery Trail leaflet: Go on a scavenger hunt and try to ﬁnd the objects we've listed on the leaves.

 Thorncombe Wood Walkabouts: A selection of routes to explore around the landscape that Thomas Hardy grew up in and was inspired by.

 How to get there

 Located 5 kilometres to the north-east of Dorchester (postcode DT2 8QH)

 From Dorchester, follow the B3150 east towards Poole and Blandford.
 Just after Greys Bridge and before the B3143 towards Piddlehinton, take the way marked bridleway to Lower Bockhampton.
 At the end of the bridleway, turn left over the river and through the village to the crossroads.
 Cross straight over following the sign to Hardy's Cottage and up the small hill to Higher Bockhampton.
 This route follows just over 2 miles of beautiful bridleway and quite rural lanes.
 Other cycle links from Dorchester and Puddletown using the local bridleway network and quiet roads are also available.

 There are local public footpath links from Dorchester (a series of ROW and permissive paths can be seen on the OS Map OL 15).
 Why not enjoy a ' Park and Stride' from Kingston Maurward College?